thetatoken/theta-mainnet-integration-guide/docs/testnet.md

 Theta Labs maintains a testnet environment which resembles the mainnet to facilitate partner testing.
 To connect to the testnet, open a terminal, and follow the steps below.

 #### Step 1.
 Setup
 Follow the instructions in [setup](./setup.md) to build and install the Theta ledger.
-Then,
+Then, press `Ctrl+C` to stop the private net node, and execute the following commands.
 ```
 mkdir ~/theta_testnet
 cd $THETA_HOME